Faster Algorithmic Quantum and Classical Simulations by Corrected Product Formulas: Numerical simulations

 Depending on the values of $U_\text{int}$ and $t_\text{hop}$, the Hubbard Hamiltonian becomes a (non-)perturbed system.
-In the intermediate coupling regime, where $U_\text{int}\approx t_\text{hop}$, the Hubbard model is a non-perturbed system~\cite{QSA+22}.
-In our numerical simulations, we consider the spinless model and take $U_\text{int}=t_\text{hop}$ as the intermediate coupling regime.
-The Hubbard Hamiltonian in this regime can be expressed as $H=A+B$, with $A$ either of the hopping or potential term.
-We take the potential term as the $A$ part of $H$ and the hopping term as the $B$ part of $H$.
+In the intermediate-coupling regime, where $U_\text{int}\approx t_\text{hop}$, the model is a non-perturbed system~\cite{QSA+22}.
+In our numerical simulations, we consider the spinless model and set $U_\text{int}=t_\text{hop}$.
+We write $H=A+B$ in this regime, and take $A$ as the interaction part and $B$ as the kinetic part of the Hamiltonian.